KasperskyLab/Kaspresso/README.md

     }
 }
 ```
-As you mentioned Kakao and Kautomator offer almost identical API to work.
+As we mentioned Kakao and Kautomator offer almost identical API to work.
-So, a developer doesn't feel the difference while he/she writes a test and uses Espresso or UiAutomator under the hood. <br>
+So, a developer doesn't feel the difference while they write a test and use Espresso or UiAutomator under the hood. <br>
 Please, read about [Kakao](/wiki/01_Wrapper_over_Espresso.md) and [Kautomator](/wiki/02_Wrapper_over_UiAutomator.md) in details.

 But, the existance of only suitable Kotlin DSL wrappers over libraries doesn't help to correlate your test with the test-case